 If you are a complete novice to the topic of AI and machine learning, you might be all at sea when building an app featuring this kind of functionality.
 What is the difference between the concepts?
 Here’s a short disclaimer.

 AI is a branch of computer science concerned with replicating human intelligence in machines.
 Implementing AI means asking yourself a question: how does a computer system might do things that people can do, such as think and make decisions?
-When applied to fitness software development, this might mean whether an app can “decide” on the workload, amount of reps, offer a suitable set of exercises, etc.
+When applied to fitness app development, this might mean whether an app can “decide” on the workload, amount of reps, offer a suitable set of exercises, etc.

 Machine learning, however, might be called a way of creating AI.
 It provides the context in the form of data, while AI responds to that context within a set of parameters.
 Machine learning relies on automating the analysis of statistics to make sense of very large sets of data, using complex algorithms to find specific patterns.